 The McMaster Graduate Students Association (GSA) looks to recognize exceptional students and staff through annually distributed awards.

-Awards are distributed at the SGS/GSA Graduate Student Recognition Day, which is held annually in September.
+Awards are distributed at the SGS/GSA Graduate Student Recognition Day, which is held annually in September/October.
 Awards from both the School of Graduate Studies (SGS) and the GSA are presented at this event.

 Below is a list of awards administered by the GSA.
 Full descriptions will be available with the applications during the period for nominations.
 Please send the completed applications to firstname.lastname@example.org

 Nominations for the May 2018-April 2019 are now being accepted.
 Nomination deadline is September 24, 2019.

 |GSA Award for Contributions by Non-Academic Staff||This award honours the extraordinary contributions that members of McMaster University’s support staff extend to its graduate students.
 The award winner receives a letter of appreciation and $200 cash prize.||$200|

 |Therese Quigley Award of Excellence for Graduate Student Leadership in Athletics||This award recognizes excellence in leadership in athletics.
 Individuals nominated for the Therese Quigley Award exhibit leadership in sporting activities, either competitive or recreational, by encouraging participation, team building, and commitment to sportsmanship.||Trophy or Plaque & $200|